Trail Smoke Eaters (senior): 1938–39 season

 The Smoke Eaters embarked from the City of Halifax on 10 December, 1938, and arriving in Scotland, made their first European showing in Glasgow on 17 December, and won the game 4–2.
 It marked the beginning of a 55-game schedule, in which they won 53 games, tied one, and lost one.
 From the time the Smoke Eaters left Trail, until they returned with the World Championship, they played a total of 71 games - they won 62, lost seven and were held to two draws.
 Trail scored a total of 374 goals, and were scored on 177 times; their average game scored was 5.3 goals scored and the against average 1.5--a remarkable record which will probably never be equaled.

 The ten-day World Championship Tournament started on February 3, 1939, and was held in Basel and Zurich; two of the greatest little cities perched in the picturesque Swiss Alps.
-Before the tournament ended on February 12, the Trail Smoke Eaters had won the hearts of all the Swiss fans, and went about the business of winning the championship in methodical style.
-Trail sailed through the tournament without a single defeat, and won eight straight games.
+Before the tournament ended on February 12, the Trail Smoke Eaters had won the hearts of all the Swiss fans and went about the business of winning the championship in methodical style.
+Trail sailed through the tournament without a single defeat and won eight straight games.
 In fact, they were only scored on once, by Czechoslovakia.
 The Czechoslovaks proved the toughest team to pass, as the low score indicated.
-The Smokies met the Czechs in the third round of the tourney, and skated to a convincing 4–1 triumph.
+The Smokies met the Czechs in the third round of the tourney and skated to a 4–1 triumph.

 Here's the way the Trail Smoke Eaters marked up their victories: First round they beat the Netherlands 8–0 and Poland 4–0.
 In the second round they shut out Britain 4–0, and defeated Germany 9–0.
 In the third and final round they shut out Switzerland 7–0, before 16,000 fans, and continued their brilliant play by stopping Czechoslovakia 4–1, and blanking the United States 4–0.
 In the eight game finals the Smoke Eaters garnered 42 goals, with Bunny Dame pacing the team with nine goals.
 Bunny was followed by Joe Benoit and Jimmy Morris, seven; Dick Kowcinak, six; Johnny McCreedy four; Ab Cronie, three; Mel Snowden and Mickey Brennen, two each; and Tom Johnston a singleton.
 Cronie was the leading player in the assist department with nine; followed by McCreedy with seven.
 Joe Benoit was the overall point leader with 13.

 Duke Scodellaro received real praise for his outstanding goaltending, and the European fans said, "They never saw his equal."
 Duke had a powerhouse defence playing in front of him: in Jimmy Haight, Tom Johnston and Mel Snowden Joe Benoit, Ab Cronie and Bunny Dame were Trail's number one line; the Smoke Eaters other forward line consisted of McCreedy, Kowcinak and Brennen.
 Benny Hayes was used as the utility forward; Buck Buchanan (a former North Battleford Beaver) was the backup goalie to Duke Scodellaro.
-Buchanan turned in a number of sparkling performances.
+Buchanan turned in a number of highly praised performances.